keycloakify/docs.keycloakify.dev/realtime-input-validation.md

 <figure><img src=".gitbook/assets/image (15).png" alt=""><figcaption></figcaption></figure>

-And when the user is connecte, it's choice appear in the JWT &#x20;
+And when the user is connected, it's choice appear in the JWT &#x20;

 <figure><img src=".gitbook/assets/image (9).png" alt=""><figcaption></figcaption></figure>

-This work because I have created the following mapper in my Keycloak configuration pannel:&#x20;
+This works because I have created the following mapper in my Keycloak configuration panel:&#x20;

 Go to clients&#x20;